kiba/Writings/atg/chp3_very_much_alive.md

 **Colonel Frank Cromwell**
 **Hawthorne, Infopunk-Earth**

-There was no way for Cromwell to walk back home without first reconnecting from his side of the gate.
-He was warned that a reconnection might not work.
-There was no way to know.
+There was no way for Cromwell to walk back home without first reconnecting from his side of the gate and he was warned that a reconnection might not work, with the strong probability of forever being stranded here.
 So, the SGC did the only thing they could do.
 They begun chucking survival kits, MREs, and weapons.

 "What we do now?"
 Swift asked.